SolarNetworkFoundation/solarnetwork.net/content/resources/services/plan-for-solar.md

 ## Design the best system

-When you have decided that solar is right for you, we can plan a best-fit system using SolarNetwork.
+When you have decided that solar is right for you, we can plan a best-fit system using SolarNetwork to track and manage your power use and generation.
 We'll produce a report that details:

  * the impact different-sized solar power systems would have on your power bill
  * how a battery system could be used to store solar-generated energy for night-time use